Internal combustion engine: Structure

 The base of a reciprocating internal combustion engine is the engine block, which is typically made of cast iron (due to its good wear resistance and low cost) or aluminum.
 In the latter case, the cylinder liners are made of cast iron or steel, or a coating such as nikasil or alusil.
 The engine block contains the cylinders.
-In engines with more than one cylinder they are usually arranged either in 1 row (straight engine) or 2 rows (boxer engine or V engine); 3 rows are occasionally used (W engine) in contemporary engines, and other engine configurations are possible and have been used.
-Single cylinder engines (or thumpers) are common for motorcycles and other small engines found in light machinery.
+In engines with more than one cylinder they are usually arranged either in 1 row (straight engine) or 2 rows (boxer engine or V engine); 3 or 4 rows are occasionally used (W engine) in contemporary engines, and other engine configurations are possible and have been used.
+Single-cylinder engines (or thumpers) are common for motorcycles and other small engines found in light machinery.
 On the outer side of the cylinder, passages that contain cooling fluid are cast into the engine block whereas, in some heavy duty engines, the passages are the types of removable cylinder sleeves which can be replaceable.
 Water-cooled engines contain passages in the engine block where cooling fluid circulates (the water jacket).
 Some small engines are air-cooled, and instead of having a water jacket the cylinder block has fins protruding away from it to cool the engine by directly transferring heat to the air.
 The cylinder walls are usually finished by honing to obtain a cross hatch, which is able to retain more oil.
 A too rough surface would quickly harm the engine by excessive wear on the piston.

 The pistons are short cylindrical parts which seal one end of the cylinder from the high pressure of the compressed air and combustion products and slide continuously within it while the engine is in operation.
 In smaller engines, the pistons are made of aluminum; while in larger applications, they are typically made of cast iron.
-The top wall of the piston is termed its crown and is typically flat or concave.
+In performance applications, pistons can also be titanium or forged steel for greater strength.
+The top surface of the piston is called its crown and is typically flat or concave.
 Some two-stroke engines use pistons with a deflector head.
 Pistons are open at the bottom and hollow except for an integral reinforcement structure (the piston web).
 When an engine is working, the gas pressure in the combustion chamber exerts a force on the piston crown which is transferred through its web to a gudgeon pin.
 Each piston has rings fitted around its circumference that mostly prevent the gases from leaking into the crankcase or the oil into the combustion chamber.
 A ventilation system drives the small amount of gas that escapes past the pistons during normal operation (the blow-by gases) out of the crankcase so that it does not accumulate contaminating the oil and creating corrosion.
 In two-stroke gasoline engines the crankcase is part of the air–fuel path and due to the continuous flow of it, two-stroke engines do not need a separate crankcase ventilation system.